The top 22 volcanoes around the world

 22. Mount Rinjani, Indonesia

-The climb up majestic, forested Mount Rinjani (3726m), taking in the magnificent Danau Segara Anak crater lake, is the most taxing and rewarding trek on Lombok.
-Most climbs start from either Senaru or Sembalun Lawang, on the northern slopes.
-However, two new access points have opened at Aik Berik, near Benang Stokel waterfall, and Timbanuh both on the southern slopes.
+Climbing the majestic, forested Mount Rinjani (3726m) and seeing the stunning Danau Segara Anak crater lake is the most challenging and rewarding trek on Lombok.
+Most climbs start from Senaru or Sembalun Lawang on the northern slopes.
+However, two new starting points have opened at Aik Berik, near Benang Stokel waterfall, and Timbanuh, both on the southern slopes.
+Please note that as of 2023, access may be restricted due to environmental conservation efforts and volcanic activity, so it's important to check current conditions and regulations before planning your trek.